1. 3DS Blog

 From Fragmented Workflows to Concurrent Engineering

 With the Dassault Systèmes digital product development approach, companies can address a growing reality: innovation depends on more than moving faster — it depends on connecting people, data and decisions across the lifecycle.
-For consumer goods manufacturers, the 3DEXPERIENCE platform® helps break down silos by creating a collaborative environment where engineering, simulation, manufacturing and business teams work from shared information.
+For consumer goods manufacturers, the 3DEXPERIENCE platform® helps break down silos by creating a collaborative environment where engineering, simulation, manufacturing and business teams work from a shared information base.
 This connected approach supports three core priorities increasingly shaping digital transformation: improving collaboration across disciplines, enabling virtual experiences through virtual twins to evaluate products earlier, and creating a unified digital foundation that helps organizations adapt faster to changing customer and market demands.

 Concurrent engineering helps product teams work in parallel rather than waiting for sequential handoffs.
 Mechanical design, simulation, electrical systems, sourcing, manufacturing engineering and sustainability teams can evaluate decisions together.
 That shift helps companies move from “design, then validate, then fix” to “design, validate and improve continuously.”